 Study in China Student Scholarships

-Newman Scholars in Chinese Studies
+Newman Scholars in China Studies

-(for Oklahoma high school seniors to attend OU)
+(for Oklahoma high school seniors to attend OU;

 The Institute for US-China Issues at the University of Oklahoma was established in 2006 with the generous financial support of Harold J. & Ruth Newman, who endowed a chair for its first director, Peter Gries.